Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - establishment, training requirements and operations of the joint committees

-Your feedback will be considered as we develop new regulations to help ensure safe, fair and healthy workplaces that are respectful and free from harassment and violence.
+Your feedback was considered as we develop new regulations to help ensure safe, fair and healthy workplaces that are respectful and free from harassment and violence.